prajwal-38/insomnia0/README.md

 ## 📄 License

 This project is licensed under the MIT License.
+Do whatever with it

 ## 🙏 Acknowledgments